maiadegraaf/miniRT/README.md

-Considering the cylinder has been oriented along the y-axis, this also allows us to easily check if the point that has been hit is within the height parameter.
+Considering the cylinder has been oriented along the y-axis, this also allows us to easily check if the `y` value of point `p` is less than the `y` value point of point `c`, *i.e.* the bottom of the cylinder, or if its greater than the height of the cylinder.

-Using the determined `t`, the normal is then calculated using the original ray, which again, affects the color of the pixel.

 ### Lighting
 ```C